Kidney stonesCalcium stones; Nephrolithiasis

 - It is causing a urinary tract infection or kidney damage

 Today, treatments for stones are much less invasive than in the past.
-Major surgery is performed in less than 2% of patients.
+Major surgery is performed in less than 2% of people.
+Stone removal procedures include the following:

-- Extracorporeal shock wave lithotripsy (SWL) is used for small stones (smaller than 2 centimeters, or about three-quarters of an inch) that occur in the upper part of the ureter and do not pass on their own.
-Approximately 50-60% of stones are less than 10 mm in diameter and are quite responsive to SWL.
-Lithotripsy might even be safe and effective for patients whose stones are associated with malformed kidneys, although such patients are at higher risk for stone recurrence and should be carefully monitored.
+- Extracorporeal shock wave lithotripsy (SWL) is used for small stones (smaller than 2 cm, or about three-quarters of an inch) that occur in the upper part of the ureter and do not pass on their own.
+Slightly more than one-half of stones are less than 10 mm in diameter and are quite responsive to SWL.
+Lithotripsy might even be safe and effective for people whose stones are associated with malformed kidneys, although such people are at higher risk for stone recurrence and should be carefully monitored.
 SWL takes less time to perform and requires a shorter hospital stay than percutaneous nephrolithotomy.

-- Standard open surgery (nephrolithotomy) may be required if these procedures fail or are not appropriate, or in special cases, such as when the patient is very obese.
+- Laparoscopic or robotic-assisted stone surgery may be required if these procedures fail or are not appropriate, or in special cases, such as when the personis very obese.
+Rarely an open procedure is needed.

 Most procedures are more effective for calcium and uric acid stones and less effective for struvite and cystine stones, although new techniques may be improving their effectiveness on all stones.